 - Where is the Summer School office located?

 - What if I enroll in a summer school course on OPUS and then decide not to attend the summer session?

 I am an undergraduate at another university, but I would like to take a class at Emory this summer.
 How do I know what courses are offered at Emory this summer?

-Transient students are welcome to enroll in courses during the summer.
+Transient students are welcome to enroll in on campus and online courses during the summer.
 Emory offers a three week Maymester term and two convenient six-week sessions.
-For course offerings and descriptions, refer to the 2018 Course Atlas or OPUS.
+For course offerings and descriptions, refer to the 2019 Course Atlas or OPUS.

-Currently enrolled Emory College degree-seeking students do not have to complete an application.
+Current Emory College degree-seeking students do not have to complete an application.
 You may enroll in courses through OPUS.
-Transient students (non-degree seeking) must complete and submit the online Emory Transient Application, Letter of good standing from their home institution, and $75 application fee.
+Transient students (non-degree seeking) must complete and submit the online Emory Transient Application, letter of good standing from their home institution, and $75 application fee.

 Students who plan to enroll in Emory summer school must meet with their advisors to plan a summer school schedule before they can pre-register.
 Students must bring their Oxford Summer School on the Atlanta Campus Pre-registration Form signed by their advisor to the Advising Support Center in order for our personnel to enroll students in Emory summer school.

 Tuition is assessed per credit hour during the summer.
-Emory and transient students are assessed $1522 per credit hour.
-Oxford students are assessed $1387 or $1494 per credit hour.
-All students enrolled on campus are assessed $132 for student athletic and health fees.
+Emory, Oxford, and transient students are assessed $1582 per credit hour for on campus courses and $1265 per credit hour for online courses.
+All students enrolled on campus are assessed $135 for student athletic and health fees.
 Additional fees may apply.

 Emory and transient students must enroll for at least six (6) hours to be eligible and considered for financial aid in the summer.